rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 13. Add type a space than add "raw" (without quotes) press enter
 14. Follow the install instructions, when you get to "Drive C: does not appear to be partitioned" dialog, pick "Yes - Partition drive C:"
 15. On the next screen pick "Yes - Please reboot now"
-16. When at the "Welcome to FreeDOS 1.2" scren hit TAB again
+16. When at the "Welcome to FreeDOS 1.2" screen hit TAB again
 17. Add a space to the command and then type "raw", press enter
 18. Pick "Yes - continue with the installation"
 19. Pick "Yes - Please erase and format drive C:"